EffectOrientedProgramming/book/Chapters/02_Introduction.md

 This is the reality programmers have come to accept.

-If each piece of a traditional system is unpredictable, when you combine these pieces you get a multiplicative effect -- the resulting parts are significantly less predictable than their component pieces.
+If each piece of a traditional system is unpredictable, when you combine these pieces you multiply the unpredictabilities -- the combined piece is significantly less predictable than the component pieces.

 What if we could change our thinking around the problem of building software systems?
 Imagine building small pieces that can each be reasoned about and made predictable.